cnatalie/METZYME/README.md

 * ```TPM_transcripts_Dino.lpi0.8_KOdef_top100m.csv``` - normalized dinoflagellate transcript counts, retaining contigs with a lineage probability index (LPI) > 0.8.
 Annotations were subsetted to the KEGG (KO) annotation level, retaining samples from > 100m depth.
 * ```annotation_all.filtered.grps.go.lpi_0.8_dino_diatom_hapto_TPM_KOpre.csv``` - Normalized transcript counts from dinoflagellates, diatoms, and haptophytes, using LPI > 0.8.
 Annotated at the KEGG functional level
 * ```exclusive_counts_annotations_dino_lpi0.8_post_NSAF_orf_Pfampost_annotated.csv``` - NSAF-normalized exclusive spectral counts, summed to the PFAM annoation level, using contigs with LPI > 0.8
-* ```genus2family.csv``` - Manually curated list of dinoflagellate genera and their associated family - for relating genera to higher classification in the PhyloDB database

 ### Ordinations in vegan
 * ```TPM_TRANSCRIPTS_Dino.lpi0.8_only_annotations_orf_allcontigs.csv``` - normalized dinoflagellate transcript counts, retaining contigs with a lineage probability index (LPI) > 0.8.
 * ```CCA_meta.csv``` - environmental metadata from sites/depths for ordination